MicrosoftDocs/quantum-docs/articles/provider-support-rigetti.md

 uid: microsoft.quantum.providers.rigetti.support
 ---

-# Support Policy for Rigetti in Azure Quantum
+# Support policy for Rigetti in Azure Quantum

 This article describes the Microsoft support policy that applies when you use the Rigetti provider in Azure Quantum.
 The article applies to any of the [targets](xref:microsoft.quantum.providers.rigetti#targets) offered by the Rigetti provider.